-For information on summer and fall orientation, registering for classes, advisers, transferring credits and more.
+For information on summer and fall orientation, registering for classes, advisors, transferring credits and more.

 Welcome Week is our fall orientation program.
 This program will show you how important a part you are to the VCU community.
 Many activities are planned throughout the week, such as a student picnic sponsored by the Greek organizations, a pool event at the MCV Campus Recreation and Aquatic Center, Casino Night, outdoor adventure programs and much more.
 There are also sessions dealing with health issues, campus safety and getting the most out of the library.
 And you’ll have the chance to go on a guided tour with an orientation leader, so you can locate all of your classrooms before the first day!